 The final point in the list of cart killers is getting a bit too personal about the information that you expect your customers to give you.
 Age, gender, national insurance numbers, middle names, mother’s maiden name, place of birth, phone numbers, for example.

 Implementing the above solutions will reduce your cart abandonment rate, but what can you do to convince those that have walked away?
-Here’s a few ideas you can try.
+Here are a few ideas you can try.

 Use personal messaging on your website to target those who have not continued with their purchase.
 For example, use messages that show them what they already have in their carts, show them what other people who were interested in the product also viewed and/or what they bought.